 The left Portal

-The arches of the north portal are decorated with majestic and graceful 14th-century statues representing the virtues and striking down the vices and, around the tympanum, by angels and other biblical characters.
+The arches of the north portal are decorated with majestic and graceful 14th-century statues representing the virtues, striking down the vices, and, around the tympanum, by angels and other biblical characters.
 The subject of the register of the tympanum is the Childhood of Christ (his birth, fleeing to Egypt, and Presentation at the Temple).

 The right Portal

 This illustrates the parable of the Wise and Foolish Virgins.
-Five Wise Virgins each carry a lamp and the open Table of Law and beside them is the ideal husband.
-As for the Five Foolish Virgins, they are holding their lamps upside down, clutching the Tablet of Law closed and beside them is the Tempter holding the apple of temptation and with reptiles on his back.
+Five Wise Virgins each carry a lamp and the open Table of Law, and beside them is the ideal husband.
+As for the Five Foolish Virgins, they are holding their lamps upside down, clutching the Tablet of Law closed, and beside them is the Tempter holding the apple of temptation with reptiles on his back.
 From a logical standpoint, the register of the tympanum depicts the Last Judgement.

 Above the tympana is the magnificent Rose Window by Erwin von Steinbach.
 It constitutes the central point of the façade.
-This piece of work (15 metres in diameter) is unique of its kind.
-Unlike the Gothic tradition of featuring Saints, it instead shows ears of wheat.
+This piece of work (15 metres in diameter) is unique.
+Unlike the Gothic tradition of featuring Saints, it shows ears of wheat instead.
 They symbolised the commercial power of Strasbourg in the Middle Ages.

 In the niches of the first and second-floor galleries, you can see equestrian statues of twenty monarchs, from Clovis I until Louis XIV.
 Not surprisingly, these statues were the first to suffer the torments of the Revolution.
-Destroyed, they were later replaced in the 19th century.
+They were destroyed and later replaced in the 19th century.

 The cathedral’s single bell tower and its magnificent spire have symbolised the city of Strasbourg for several centuries.
-As mentioned above, the spire extends to 142 metres in height and still remains Europe’s tallest medieval structure, because even though the height of the cathedrals of Cologne (157m) and Ulm (161m) in Germany, and that of Rouen (151m) in France exceed the record held by Strasbourg from 1647 to 1874, the construction of their towers only dates back to the 19th century.
+As mentioned above, the spire extends to 142 metres in height.
+It remains Europe’s tallest medieval structure because even though the height of the cathedrals of Cologne (157m) and Ulm (161m) in Germany and that of Rouen (151m) in France exceed the record held by Strasbourg from 1647 to 1874, the construction of their towers only dates back to the 19th century.

-In comparison, the towers of Notre-Dame in Paris reach 69m and the spire of the crossing of the transept, built by Viollet-le-Duc in the 19th century stands at 96m high.
+In comparison, the towers of Notre Dame in Paris reach 69m, and the spire of the transept crossing, built by Viollet-le-Duc in the 19th century, stands at 96m high.

-The cathedral’s unusual silhouette is due to several changes of plan in the history of its construction.
+The cathedral’s unusual silhouette is due to several plan changes in its construction history.

 Four projects for a grand cathedral!

-There were several project plans, of which 4 diagrams – A, B, C and D – were worked on by the cathedral’s famous architect, Erwin von Steinbach.
+There were several project plans, and four diagrams – A, B, C, and D – were worked on by the cathedral’s famous architect, Erwin von Steinbach.

-Project A is one of the oldest preserved architecture designs in the Western World, dating from the 1260s.
+Project A is one of the oldest preserved architectural designs in the Western World, dating from the 1260s.

-Project B is modelled on the façade of the Cathedral of Troyes (2 towers, 3 portals and a second storey with a central rose) and finished by clearly surpassing it in the new and opulent elaboration of gothic forms.
+Project B is modelled on the façade of the Cathedral of Troyes (2 towers, 3 portals and a second storey with a central rose).
+It is finished by surpassing it in the new and abundant elaboration of gothic forms.

 The original plan of its façade by Edwin von Steinbach consisted of only two storeys and two spire-topped towers.